Wendy Risch

 What do you attribute your success to?

 I attribute my success to all of those values that I hold dear - being an authentic person, having integrity, and being a servant leader.
 I will let people know transparently what I'm thinking.
 Sometimes it's hard to hear, but if people need to hear it, I'm gonna let them know.
 I'm also empathetic to the person across from me.
-My foundation in timeshare sales taught me how to truly close a sale and read people, which has given me a competitive edge throughout my 25 years in this industry.
+My foundation in real estate sales taught me how to truly close a sale and understand people, which has given me a competitive edge throughout my 25 years in this industry.
 I've found that a lot of people in sales are just order takers - they're friendly and nice, but they don't necessarily have the techniques to actually close the sale.
-The intensive training I received early in my career, learning to read body language, understanding personality types, and knowing how to talk to different people so they can actually hear you - that's what set me apart.
-And doing what you say you're gonna do, when you say you're gonna do it - that integrity and follow-through has been the foundation of everything I've built.
+The intensive training I received early in my career, learning to read body language, understanding personality types, and knowing how to talk to people differently so they can actually hear you - that's what set me apart.
+And doing what you say you're going do, when you say you're going do it - that integrity and follow-through has been the foundation of everything I've built.

 What’s the best career advice you’ve ever received?